geekodour/o/content/personal_lists/conv_dump.md

 -   i tweet when i feel things. it's a good day when i am tweeting often ig.
 -   comfort is a cage, do hard things.
 -   I am and &amp; will not stop. - idk what i mean
+-   you study all this to become someone you do not want to become just so that you can make some money. once you make dem monie, you're allowed to do what you want. people can't take creative risks here.
 -   I just want to be a programmer who is comfortable calling himself a programmer
 -   on inventing: There's a lot of knowledge in other people's head, you can come up with your own knowledge.
 Lot of knowledge is out there floating in other people's head they did never pay enough attention to that floating thought.
 Sometimes someone pays extra attention to the thought and tries to formalize it and then that person becomes an inventor, or like the coiner of the term or something
 -   You know you're working on the edge when you don't have a book for what you're reading.
 You need to read academic papers etc.